einverne/einverne.github.io/_posts/2015-10-24-things-to-do-after-install-linux-mint.md

 linux firewall.

 ### Calibre
-E-book manager, 电子书管理
+E-book manager, 电子书管理.
+It is very efficient when you plug in kindle using USB port Calibre is prepare to serve.

 ### WizNote
 Evernote like cloud notebook client.
 Find more information [here](http://blog.wiz.cn/wiznote-linux.html)

 ### SimpleScreenRecorder
-one the screenrecoder I use.
+one of the screenrecoders I use.

 ### Picasa
 Best image and picture manager ever from Google.